|

 - Default judgment

-- Decision made by the court when the defendant fails to answer or appear.
+- Court Order entered by the Judge when the defendant fails to answer or appear after proper service of process is made.

 - Federal Parent Locator Service (FPLS)